 Seedlings in cold storage are routinely inspected for disease problems.
 The most serious disease is caused by fungi of the genus Botrytis.
-The symptoms include webs of gray to gray-brown mycelium growing through the tops of the seedlings, especially in the center of bundles.
+Symptoms include webs of gray to gray-brown mycelium growing through the tops of the seedlings, especially in the center of bundles.
 Tan or brown-watery stem lesions may also be present.
-Preventative methods are the best way to control this problem and include the following: (1) pull, wrap, and store only vigorous, disease-free seedlings, (2) store seedlings for the shortest duration possible, (3) routinely inspect a sample of each lot, especially lots containing significant quantities of dead needles which can serve as an initial food base for the pathogen, and (4) ship seedlings showing mold problems immediately if possible (Sutherland and Van Eerden 1980).
-Mold growth can also be reduced by dropping the storage temperature for fully hardened seedlings to below freezing.
+Preventative methods are the best way to control this problem and include the following: 1) pull, wrap, and store only vigorous disease-free seedlings, 2) store seedlings for the shortest duration possible, 3) routinely inspect a sample of each lot, especially lots containing significant quantities of dead needles which can serve as an initial food base for the pathogen, and 4) ship seedlings showing mold problems immediately if possible (Sutherland and Van Eerden 1980).
+Mold growth can also be reduced by dropping the storage temperature for fully hardened seedlings to 28-30 °F(-1 to -2 °C) (Sutherland et al. 1989).